Shir47/Shir/README.md

 4 Open http://localhost:3000 in your browser to see the application.

 Deployment

 This project is deployed using Vercel.
 To deploy it yourself:

 1    Create a Vercel account and link your GitHub repository.

 2    Follow the setup instructions on Vercel to deploy your project.

 Contributing

-Feel free to fork the project, submit issues, and open pull requests.
+You can fix the project, submit issues, and open pull requests.
 Contributions are welcome!

 License

 This project is open-source and available under the MIT License.